 On March 10, 2016, the FCA approved a final rule to modify the regulatory capital requirements for System banks and associations, effective January 1, 2017.
-The final rule to modify regulatory capital requirements changes the favorable capital treatment of the subordinated debt, and, therefore, qualifies as a regulatory event.
+The final rule to modify regulatory capital requirements changed the favorable capital treatment of the subordinated debt, and, therefore, qualified as a regulatory event triggering a right or redemption under the terms of the subordinated debt.
 On March 30, 2016, the bank's board approved a resolution authorizing the redemption of all outstanding debt at par.
 The redemption occurred on June 6, 2016.